ktlamarmath/katielamar.github.io/README.md

 ## Grants, Fellowships, & Awards

+### National Institute of Health (NIH) & National Institute of Biomedical Imaging and Bioengineering (NBIB)

+<ins>*September 2024 - present*</ins>

+Ruth L. Kirschstein Institutional National Research Service Award Recipient (NIH/NBIB T32 Grant). [[More Information]](https://reporter.nih.gov/search/tz0FxxHk3km8U9Oxra5B_Q/project-details/10669614){:target="_blank"}

+### UC San Diego Interfaces Graduate Training Program

+<ins>*September 2024 - present*</ins>

+Interfaces Graduate Training Program provides trainees with additional coursework, professional development, and mentorship focused on the "Multi-Scale Analysis of Biological Structures and Function".
+"Successful completion of the PhD requirements and the specialization requirements leads to the specific doctoral designation, Ph.D. in Bioengineering with a Specialization in Multi-Scale Biology.
+This is a unique distinction only afforded to students in the participating departments of the Interfaces Program." [[More Information]](https://interfaces.ucsd.edu/){:target="_blank"}

 ### Alfred P. Sloan Scholar Award & Fellowship

 <ins>*September 2023 - present*</ins>

 Awarded the Sloan Scholar Fellowship for an outstanding undergraduate and graduate academic record as well as for demonstrating a strong commitment "to enhance diversity to the benefit of the entire campus community".
-Sloan Scholars receive numerous career and leadership building opportunities in addition to a financial award. [[Link]](https://grad.ucsd.edu/diversity/programs-resources/ucem/index.html){:target="_blank"}
+Sloan Scholars receive numerous career and leadership building opportunities in addition to a financial award. [[More Information]](https://grad.ucsd.edu/diversity/programs-resources/ucem/index.html){:target="_blank"}

 &nbsp;
 &nbsp;